jamesconrad/Phantasm/README.md

 # Phantasm

-A two player game in which both must work together inorder to survive.
+A two player game in which both must work together in order to survive.

 Attended CHI'17 in Denver as a entry to the Innovative Gameplay competition.
 Won first place and was published by ACM. https://dl.acm.org/citation.cfm?id=3048414